Last updated on January 17th, 2019 at 10:04 am

 Creating Your Mid-Century Modern Dining Room

-2) Embrace Subtlety.
 You don’t need to transform your entire space into an exact replica of a Mid-Century Dining Room from the past.
 Just add touches of Mid-Century to your current design and slowly integrate them until you have the perfectly designed blend!
-A great way to do this is to pay attention to the Mid-Century Modern color palette and add splashes of these colors throughout the decor.
-Here’s our interpretation of the typical color palette used for a Mid-Century Modern Dining Room:
+A great way to do this is to pay attention to the color palette and add splashes of these colors throughout the decor.
+Here’s our interpretation of the typical color palette used for a MCM Dining Room:

 Already following our Blog?
 For more info sign up for our e-newsletter